twinleaf/tio-python/README.md

 Windows users who run into an error installing packages may need to [enable long paths](https://docs.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation).

+When installed without sudo on macOS, add the following to your `~/.zshrc`:

+  export PATH=/Users/user/Library/Python/3.9/bin:$PATH

 ### Optional installation

 iPython greatly enhances the interactive itio.py program.
 It is possible to explore the properties of a device by using tab completion to see available properties and methods.
 Get it